Ways to get around Varadero

 The little Green Train

 This replica of a steam train (fake locomotive pulling a seats wagon) is another option to get around Vardero.
 It's slower and less comfortable than the double-decker buses and doesn't seem to have a schedule as such, but it has the advantage of coming right into the resorts while the bus stops are on the main road.
-Cost is 2 CUC per person.
+Cost is 2 USD per person.

 Lily & Normand